seb7887/react-performance/webpack-performance.md

 ### Scope hoisting

-Since webpack 4, it applies scope hoisting in production mode by default.
-It hoists all modules to a single scope instead of writing a separate closure for each.
+Webpack 4 applies scope hoisting in production mode by default, hoisting all modules to a single scope instead of writing a separate closure for each.
 Doing this slows down the build but gives you bundles that are faster to execute.

 ```javascript
 const merge = require('webpack-merge');